Dmitry Mazepin: Uralchem and Uralkali

-In 2007, all assets under Mazepin's control were combined to form Uralchem United Chemicals Company, a public joint-stock company and Mazepin became the chairman of the Board of Director of Uralchem.
+In 2007, all the assets under Mazepin's control were consolidated to form Uralchem United Chemicals Company, a public joint‑stock company, and Mazepin became chairman of the board of directors of Uralchem.

-In June 2008, Mazepin acquired a 75.01% stake in Voskresensk Mineral Fertilizers, increasing this stake to 100% in 2011.
-In the same year, he combined the production facilities of Kirov-Chepetsk Plant and Perm Halogen into Halopolymer, a public joint-stock company.
-He resigned from the Board of Directors of Halopolymer in 2015.
-The main production assets of the company include the Azot branch in Berezniki, the Perm Mineral Fertilizers branch in Perm, the Kirovo-Chepetsk Chemical Plant branch in Kirovo-Chepetsk, and Voskresensk Mineral Fertilizers in the Moscow region.
+In June 2008, Mazepin acquired a 75.01 per cent stake in Voskresensk Mineral Fertilizers, an interest he raised to 100 per cent in 2011.
+That same year, he combined the production facilities of the Kirovo‑Chepetsk Plant and Perm Halogen into Halopolymer, a public joint‑stock company, from whose board he resigned in 2015.
+The company's principal production assets include the Azot branch in Berezniki, the Perm Mineral Fertilizers branch in Perm, the Kirovo‑Chepetsk Chemical Plant branch in Kirovo‑Chepetsk, and Voskresensk Mineral Fertilizers in the Moscow region.

-In December 2013, Mazepin acquired a 20% stake in the world's largest potash producer, Uralkali, in a deal that was estimated to be worth $2.9 billion.
-The acquisition was financed with a $4.5 billion loan from VTB.
-A month before, Mikhail Prokhorov had also bought a 21.75% stake in the company from Suleiman Kerimov.
-Mazepin took operating control over the company at that time, winning a seat on Uralkali Board of Directors in March.
-Since 2014, he has also been the deputy chairman of the Board of Directors of Uralkali.
+In December 2013, Mazepin purchased a 20 per cent stake in Uralkali, the world's largest potash producer, in a transaction valued at approximately $2.9 billion.
+The acquisition was financed by a $4.5 billion loan from VTB.
+A month earlier, Mikhail Prokhorov had also acquired a 21.75 per cent stake in the company from Suleiman Kerimov.
+Mazepin assumed operating control of Uralkali at that time, winning a seat on the company's board of directors in March 2014.
+He also served as deputy chairman of the board of directors of Uralkali from 2014.

-As part of a business development strategy, Mazepin has sought to introduce both companies to African markets.
-Both Uralchem and Uralkali have been in talks with several African countries to increase production and build new plants on the continent.
-In December 2018, Mazepin met with Kenya's President Uhuru Kenyatta to discuss new business deals as relations between Russia and Kenya are improving.
+As part of his strategy for business development, Mazepin sought to introduce both companies to African markets.
+Uralchem and Uralkali have held discussions with a number of African countries aimed at increasing production and constructing new plants on the continent.
+In December 2018, against a background of improving relations between Russia and Kenya, Mazepin met Kenya's President Uhuru Kenyatta to discuss new business deals.

-Mazepin met with Zimbabwe's President Emmerson Mnangagwa and Zambia’s President Edgar Lungu, in 2018.
-Zimbabwe and Zambia are planned to become important hubs for fertilizer production as global demand is set to rise.
-Mazepin also met with Angola’s president João Lourenço in March 2019 to discuss the possible construction of a urea plant in the country that would have a capacity of 1 million tonnes per year.
-During the Russia-Africa International Forum held in October 2019, Mazepin met with Emmerson Mnangagwa and Mozambique’s President Filipe Jacinto Newsy.
-This was to reaffirm Uralchem's interest in investing in mineral fertilizer production in Zimbabwe, seeing that it is already supplying fertilizers to Zimbabwe, Zambia, Kenya and Angola, and is starting deliveries to Mozambique.
+In 2018, Mazepin also met Zimbabwe's President Emmerson Mnangagwa and Zambia's President Edgar Lungu.
+Zimbabwe and Zambia are expected to become important hubs for fertiliser production as global demand continues to rise.
+Mazepin met Angola's president João Lourenço in March 2019 to discuss the possible construction of a urea plant in the country with a capacity of 1 million tonnes per year.
+At the Russia–Africa International Forum held in October 2019, he met Emmerson Mnangagwa and Mozambique's President Filipe Nyusi in order to reaffirm Uralchem's interest in investing in mineral fertiliser production in Zimbabwe, noting that the company is already supplying fertilisers to Zimbabwe, Zambia, Kenya and Angola, and was commencing deliveries to Mozambique.

-In March 2022, Dmitry Mazepin reduced his stake in Uralchem to 48%, which is below the controlling stake, and left the post of CEO of the company.
+In March 2022, Dmitry Mazepin reduced his stake in Uralchem to 48 per cent, a level that falls below a controlling interest, and stepped down as CEO of the company.

+In October 2024, Mazepin was appointed head of the Russian Aquatics Federation, a body that unifies the former Russian Swimming Federation, the Russian Synchronized Swimming Federation, the Russian Water Polo Federation, and the Russian Diving Federation.